 The great barrier reef… Home of beauty and wonder.
 Also the home to one of the most dangerous animals in nature, the box jellyfish!
 Box jellies are small in appearance but pack a highly venomous punch capable of death by heart attack due to sheer pain.
 There are approximately 51 known species of box jellies and all are here to make your life miserable, if you so much as brush against them.
 They can be found in the Atlantic and Pacific Oceans, as well as the Mediterranean Sea.

 Scientific name: Cubozoa

-Length: 8 inch body, up to 9 foot tentacles
+Length: Up to 8 inch bell (body), up to 9 foot tentacles

 Now on to the Facts!

 2.)
 The box jelly has approximately 800,000 stinging organelles for every 1/3 of an inch!
-Their tentacles can reach up to 9 feet long.
+Some have tentacles that can reach up to 9 feet long.

 5.)
 Even though all jellyfish are venomous, this one tops the charts.
 The pain experienced by a stinging incident is excruciating and can be lethal!

 But wait, there’s more on the box jellyfish!